Dave Williams (wide receiver): Later life and career

 In the mid-1980s, Gene Upshaw contacted Williams to head the steering committee for the new NFL Retired Players Association (RPA), and he chaired the association from 1984 through 1988.
 The purpose of the RPA was to provide "powerful national advocacy and collegial support for retired professional football players, their families and the community at large".
 As spokesman for the RPA, Williams pointed out that half of the 120 retired players in the Pro Football Hall of Fame in Canton, Ohio, had no pension.
 Subsequently, the NFL Players Association asked Commissioner Pete Rozelle and the League to "give pensions to the players who pioneered the game."

-Since leaving professional football, Williams has had a career of more than forty years in property management, a business he began while playing for the Chargers.
-Williams has been an executive for multi-unit property management companies, including Equity Residential and Apartment Investment and Management Company, among others.
+After leaving professional football, Williams had a career of more than forty years in property management, a business he began while playing for the Chargers.
+Williams was an executive for multi-unit property management companies, including Equity Residential and Apartment Investment and Management Company, among others.
 He and his wife Sherry incorporated "David L. Williams Management Consultants, LLC" in 1999.